-VCU Libraries supports lifelong learning and professional research for VCU alumni by partnering with the VCU Alumni Association to provide alumni with free borrowing privileges for books in the collection and invitations to special events and lectures.
+VCU Libraries supports lifelong learning and professional research for VCU alumni by partnering with VCU Alumni to provide alumni with free borrowing privileges for books in the collection and invitations to special events and lectures.
 In addition, they can now obtain an electronic ID that will also allow access to in-building library computers.
 To be eligible, VCU alumni must have completed a degree program at VCU or at one of its predecessor institutions, Richmond Professional Institute or the Medical College of Virginia.

 There's a lot of great -- and often scholarly -- information available for free online.
 A sampling of sources is listed on the Electronic Resources page.
 Also on that page is information about Loansome Doc, a fee-based service for obtaining articles found in PubMed from VCU Libraries.

 Virginia's public libraries and community colleges offer borrowing privileges to Virginia residents with a photo ID (usually a driver's license).
-Take a look at the Borrowing page for more information.

 Printing services are no longer available for library guests, though library staff may be able to courtesy print one or two pages for our guests.
 Check at the Information Desk in the lobby of Cabell for more information.

 Scanners on the first floor are available for guest use at no charge.